 There are countless different palettes that you can use, some are even DIY that you can make at home, but I’ll stick with the 2 main ones that you can and should get.

 - Plastic Tray Palette: These are super simple and lets you use them over and over again.
 Since these painting palettes are washable, you can just use them and clean them right after.
 I recommend this Plastic 10-Well Tray.
 I do recommend you to get a few of them though so you don’t have to keep on washing them everytime you use one!

 - Wooden Oval Palette: If you prefer to have a sturdy wood base, then you should consider getting a wooden palette.
 These oval palettes (or Pac-Man palettes as some people call them due to their shape) are pretty big and allow you to more easily mix colors throughout the entire board.
-My recommendation for this type of palette is the Richeson Wooden Palette, it has a nice selection of sizes and shapes and are easily washable.
+My recommendation for this type of palette is the Richeson Wooden Palette, it has a nice selection of sizes and shapes and is easily washable.
+It also has good quality and durability.

 Alright, this is a big one as well, you need a good painting surface to create your artwork!

 Your painting Surface depends on what paint you’re using.
-Not all paper or panel can hold well every type of paint, so be careful to buy appropriate painting surfaces according to what you’re using!
+Not all paper or panels can hold well every type of paint, so be careful to buy appropriate painting surfaces according to what you’re using!

 Watercolor Paper: If you’re using watercolor paints, you’ll need some specific watercolor paper.
 My recommendation is to grab a pack of Canson XL Series Watercolor Textured Paper.
 This contains 30 sheets of really well-textured paper and is at a great size of 18 x 24 inches.
 There are also smaller size options, so check those out if you prefer to work in a smaller canvas.